Healthy Homes Assessment Longlands

 Longlands Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory to all Longlands and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required in all Longlands and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records to demonstrate compliance with all Healthy Homes Standard that apply or will apply throughout the tenancy period of the rental property.
+• Property managers and landlords are required to keep records of their the conformance to any Healthy Homes Standards that apply or will be applied to their rental properties.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes